 Literally the only difference is the darker coat color, which is perfectly fine.
 In fact, many owners think this color is the most stunning of them all.
 For the most part, I agree with them.

 The Light Golden Retriever is another coat color officially recognized by the American Kennel Club.
-In fact, they’re one of the more popular colors and they’re literally everywhere in America.
+In fact, they’re one of the more popular colors and they’re literally everywhere in North America.
+They may be the second most popular Goldens.

 The light Golden Retriever may be the second most common color for Golden Retrievers – second only to the standard gold.
 You probably have seen a lot of these in your life, you just weren’t able to tell there was a slight difference in shade.